one33se7en/100dayschallenge/day2.md

 # Day 2

 ## Morning Routine
-Woke up at **6:15 AM**, made wuzu, prayed salah, and started preparing for the gym.
+Woke up at **6:15 AM**, did wuzu, performed salah, and started preparing for the gym.
 Today, I skipped the pre-workout.
 Yesterday I felt really weird and anxious, and I’m certain it was due to the caffeine.
 Instead, I went for a classic: black coffee.

 Reached the gym around **7:00 AM**.